6 customer service trends B2C brands need to know in 2025

 “Customer service automation is risky—a lot of companies have gone all in on that, and the customer experience has been negatively affected,” explains Paul Rogers, managing director at Vervaunt.
 “It’s about how you actually deploy it, and whether you’re better off enabling a human agent vs. just immediately replacing them.”

-By combining automated flows and AI, you can prioritize and contextualize issues more effectively.
-Priority tickets—like payment failures during check-out—should automatically be escalated to a live agent.
-But before that, an AI assistant can gather customer and issue details, so agents have what they need to resolve the issue when they step in.
+Use AI customer agents to handle common inquiries, like questions about delivery options, while routing more complicated or sensitive queries to human agents.
+Priority tickets like payment failures during check-out, for example, should automatically be escalated to a live agent.
+But before that, an AI assistant can gather customer data and issue details, so agents have what they need to resolve the issue when they step in.

 AI adoption strategies for different business sizes